 When working with cables in shallow water, relatively less of the cable will be submerged while the rest of it is wound on a drum on the vessel.
 In deep water applications, where relatively more of the cable is deployed, water provides a cooling effect for the cable when it is subjected to electrical currents.

-In contrast, in the shallow water applications, layers of cable are spooled on a drum on the vessel and these layers are unable to benefit from the cooling effect.
+In contrast, in shallow water applications, cable layers are spooled on a drum on the vessel; these layers cannot benefit from the cooling effect.
 Eventually, the heat caused by the electric current flowing through the cable builds up.

 where P is the electric power in watt (W), I is the current in amps (A) and R is the cable resistance in ohms (Ω).

-DeRegt has therefore developed a bespoke thermal analysis tool for cables that are subjected to electrical power and are spooled on a drum.
+To support this, DeRegt has developed a bespoke thermal analysis tool for cables subjected to electrical power and spooled on a drum.
 This tool allows DeRegt to simulate the temperature and the heat transfer within and between the spooled cables.
 Estimating the maximum temperature that the cable will reach adds significant value to the entire cable design process.
-This type of analysis is crucial in certain cable design and application conditions.
-DeRegt has developed this analysis tool in response to the need in the market.
+This type of analysis is crucial in specific cable design and application conditions.

 The developed thermal analysis tool consists of modelling and simulation processes.
-The following steps are performed during thermal analyzing:
+The following steps are performed during thermal analysis: